TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 8/Ezekiel 8.7.md

 ---

-And he brought me to the door of the court; and when I looked, behold, a hole in the wall.
+He brought me to the door of the court; and when I looked, behold, a hole in the wall.